What is TMT Investment Banking?

 Positioning Your Background

-Candidates from various backgrounds successfully enter TMT:
+Candidates from various backgrounds successfully enter TMT, with each background requiring different positioning to demonstrate fit.

 Key Takeaways